Replicable-MARL/MARLlib/docs/source/algorithm/ippo.rst

 Algorithm Description
 ^^^^^^^^^^^^^^^^^^^^^^^

-PPO is a first-order optimisation that simplifies its implementation.
+PPO is a first-order optimization that simplifies its implementation.
 Similar to TRPO objective function, It defines the probability ratio between the new policy and old policy as :math:`\frac{\pi_{\theta}(a|s)}{\pi_{\theta_k}(a|s)}`.
-Instead of adding complicated KL constraint, PPO imposes this policy ratio to stay within a small interval between :math:`1-\epsilon` and :math:`1+\epsilon`.
+Instead of adding complicated KL constraints, PPO imposes this policy ratio to stay within a small interval between :math:`1-\epsilon` and :math:`1+\epsilon`.
 The objective function of PPO takes the minimum value between the original value and the clipped value.

 There are two primary variants of PPO: PPO-Penalty and PPO-Clip.
-Here we only give the formulation of PPO-Clip, which is more commonly used in practical.
+Here we only give the formulation of PPO-Clip, which is more commonly used in practice.

 Math Formulation
 ^^^^^^^^^^^^^^^^^^